app1606/formality_test_task/README.md

   - F1-score
   - Precision / Recall

 These metrics are widely used in this field.
 Accuracy shows the part of correctly classified test samples.
 Precision for a class displays which part of positively-classified samples are actuall positive.
 Recall tells us which part of the positive samples were classified correctly.
+F1 is used as a balanced metric, the harmonic mean of precision and recall, that is sensitive to the inbalance between classes.
 Metrics were calculated using `scikit-learn` and displayed with `classification_report` method.